There are plenty of cool places to visit in Iceland, but one of my favorite experiences was when I took a Katla ice cave tour on my latest trip there.

 If this is the case, chat with your guide beforehand as he/she will ensure you still get to see everything in a way that won’t cause extra anxiety or fear!

 This is a good thing as your experience will vary from others and you can see Mother Nature doing her thing!
-It truly is a once-in-a-lifetime experience (that can never be exactly replicated)!
+It truly is a once-in-a-lifetime experience (that can never be exactly replicated).

 How to Book this Katla Ice Caves Tour

-We highly recommend booking this Katla ice caves tour online before you even arrive in Iceland!
+I highly recommend booking this Katla ice caves tour online before you even arrive in Iceland!

 You will receive a voucher from Manawa which will detail all instructions beforehand, including the meeting point.